thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

  UNION ALL -- append each manager ID recursively SELECT MANAGER_ID
  FROM hierarchy_of_daniel INNER JOIN EMPLOYEE
- WHERE EMPLOYEE.ID = hierarchy_of_daniel.x -- employee ID must equal previous recursion
+ ON EMPLOYEE.ID = hierarchy_of_daniel.x -- employee ID must equal previous recursion
 )

 SELECT * FROM EMPLOYEE